David Eastman (wrongful conviction): Retrial and compensation

 On 22 November 2018, Eastman was found not guilty by a jury in the ACT Supreme Court.
-Eastman's lawyer Angus Webb also read out a statement, saying a miscarriage of justice had left Eastman spending 19 years in custody.
+Eastman's lawyer Angus Webb read out a statement, saying a miscarriage of justice had left Eastman spending 19 years in custody.
 Referring to today's verdict he said, "Justice has been done."
-Terry O'Donnell, a former public defender who previously acted for Eastman said outside his court that he had been watching the legal saga "with some horror," but was now relieved for Eastman.
+Terry O'Donnell, a former public defender who previously acted for Eastman said outside the court that he had been watching the legal saga "with some horror," but was now relieved for Eastman.
 "The first trial was an absolute disgrace, it was a shambles, it was a miscarriage – the forensic evidence was almost certainly fabricated in some respects."
 The cost of the retrial, including lead-up proceedings, was estimated to exceed A$30 million.
 Eastman, who had served 19 years in custody, lodged a civil claim against the ACT Government, seeking compensation for wrongful imprisonment.
 Eastman rejected an ex-gratia offer of compensation of more than A$3 million, instead asking for at least A$18 million.
 On 14 October 2019, in the ACT Supreme Court, Justice Michael Elkaim awarded Eastman A$7.02 million in compensation under the Human Rights Act and ordered the ACT Government to pay Eastman's costs.